gmflau/google-dev-day-workshop/lab6/README.md

 When you try to access `Orders` History now, the order history information is replicated from CloudSQL (PostgreSQL) to Redis by RDI.

-You can view the data replication transactions from CloudSQL (PostgreSQL) as source to Redis as target using the command:
+You can view the data replication transactions from CloudSQL (PostgreSQL) as source to Redis as target using the command below:
 ```bash
 kubectl exec -n default -it pod/redis-di-cli -- redis-di status
 ```